 1. Only Allow Authenticated Participants

-For all video conferencing meetings, a major security best practice is to only allow authenticated IDs to log in and attend the meetings.
+For all video conferencing meetings like Zoom, a major security best practice is to only allow authenticated IDs to log in and attend the meetings.
 This will ensure that outsiders cannot enter the meeting uninvited even if they access the meeting link.
 It will be even more secure to enable two-factor authentication to verify each user and ensure that a cyber breach does not occur.
 Moreover, it is equally important not to share the meeting link openly on a social media platform.
 Just share the link with each participant or a private group.
 The participants should also be advised not to share this link further with any other person.

 2. Meeting Host Should Control Access and Privacy Settings

 The meeting host should be well-versed with the video conferencing tool they utilize to follow all the important security best practices.
 They should fully control all the settings to restrict meeting access, limit participants' feature usage and enable important privacy features.
 Set a strong password for meeting attendees' entry.
 Automatically mute and close the video of the participants entering the meeting and immediately remove any suspicious participants.
 Keep all the settings to "Host-only" with team members manually given access to any particular feature they need to utilize for discussion.